PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   {term}`memory` allocated by `new`; also called dynamic memory.
 Often standard library facilities, such as `vector`, can be used to avoid explicit use of free store.

 Function
   A named sequence of statements that can be invoked/called given arguments and that might return a value.
-The type of the function includes the number and types of argument and the type of the value returned, if any
+The type of the function includes the number and types of argument and the type of the value returned, if any.
+Functions are useful because they are reusable, making code more efficient to write and execute.

+Functional Programming
+  Programming paradigm that constructed programs using functions.
+A declarative model of programming emphasizing "what to do" rather than "how to do it."

 Global Scope
   Variables declared outside of all functions or classes have global scope.
 Global variables are accessible throughout the program, unless shadowed by a local variable with the same name.
 Global variables are best avoided unless necessary because they may result in unintended consequences in execution.